CycloneDX/guides/ML-BOM/en/0x92-Appendix-EU-AI-Act-mappings.md

 On July 24, 2025, the European Commission released the mandatory Explanatory Notice and Template for the Public Summary of Training Content for general-purpose AI (GPAI) models, a key compliance step under [Article 53](https://artificialintelligenceact.eu/article/53/)(1)(d) of the EU AI Act.This template serves as a mandatory minimum baseline for all GPAI providers, including those using open-source licenses, to publicly disclose information about their training data.

+---

 ### EU AI Act & Explanatory template mappings

 This section provides mappings of the EU AI Act's written and templated requirements to sections of this guide that show how CycloneDX can accommodate these requirements.

 #### Article 53: Obligations for Providers of General-Purpose AI Models

-This section contains mappings for [Article 53: Obligations for Providers of General-Purpose AI Models](https://artificialintelligenceact.eu/article/53/) which is part of [Chapter V: General-Purpose AI Models](https://artificialintelligenceact.eu/chapter/5/).
+This section contains mappings to guide sections along with commentary for the EU AI Act [Article 53: Obligations for Providers of General-Purpose AI Models](https://artificialintelligenceact.eu/article/53/) which is part of [Chapter V: General-Purpose AI Models](https://artificialintelligenceact.eu/chapter/5/).

-##### Mappings
+##### Article 53 mappings

 | Section | Text | Guide references & commentary |
 | --- | --- | --- |